Entrepreneurship: Millennial

 The term "millennial entrepreneur" refers to a business owner who is affiliated with millennials (also known as Generation Y), those people born from approximately 1981 to 1996.
 The offspring of baby boomers and early Gen Xers, this generation was brought up using digital technology and mass media.
 Millennial business owners are well-equipped with knowledge of new technology and new business models and have a strong grasp of its business applications.
-There have been many breakthrough businesses that have come from millennial entrepreneurs such as Mark Zuckerberg, who created Facebook.
-Despite the expectation of millennial success, there have been recent studies that have proven this to not be the case.
-The comparison between millennials who are self-employed and those who are not self-employed shows that the latter is higher.
-The reason for this is because they have grown up in a different generation and attitude than their elders.
+There have been many breakthrough businesses that have come from millennial entrepreneurs, such as Mark Zuckerberg, who created Facebook.
+However, millennials are less likely to engage in entrepreneurship than prior generations.
 Some of the barriers to entry for entrepreneurs are the economy, debt from schooling, and the challenges of regulatory compliance.

 Nascent

 A nascent entrepreneur is someone in the process of establishing a business venture.
 In this observation, the nascent entrepreneur can be seen as pursuing an opportunity, i.e. a possibility to introduce new services or products, serve new markets, or develop more efficient production methods in a profitable manner.
 But before such a venture is actually established, the opportunity is just a venture idea.
 In other words, the pursued opportunity is perceptual in nature, propped by the nascent entrepreneur's personal beliefs about the feasibility of the venturing outcomes the nascent entrepreneur seeks to achieve.
-Its prescience and value cannot be confirmed ex ante but only gradually, in the context of the actions that the nascent entrepreneur undertakes towards establishing the venture, Ultimately, these actions can lead to a path that the nascent entrepreneur deems no longer attractive or feasible, or result in the emergence of a (viable) business.
+Its prescience and value cannot be confirmed ex ante but only gradually, in the context of the actions that the nascent entrepreneur undertakes towards establishing the venture as described in Saras Sarasvathy's theory of Effectuation, Ultimately, these actions can lead to a path that the nascent entrepreneur deems no longer attractive or feasible, or result in the emergence of a (viable) business.
 In this sense, over time, the nascent venture can move towards being discontinued or towards emerging successfully as an operating entity.

 The distinction between the novice, serial and portfolio entrepreneurs is an example of behavior-based categorization.
 Other examples are the (related) studies by, on start-up event sequences.
 Nascent entrepreneurship that emphasizes the series of activities involved in new venture emergence, rather than the solitary act of exploiting an opportunity.
 Such research will help separate entrepreneurial action into its basic sub-activities and elucidate the inter-relationships between activities, between an activity (or sequence of activities) and an individual's motivation to form an opportunity belief, and between an activity (or sequence of activities) and the knowledge needed to form an opportunity belief.
 With this research, scholars will be able to begin constructing a theory of the micro-foundations of entrepreneurial action.